danobi/gdb-scripts/README.md

 gdb-scripts
 -----------

-This repository contains scripts/commands used to develop/build/test GDB.
+This repository contains scripts/commands I use to develop/build/test GDB.

 GDB is fairly hard to get built and tested so I containerized the build to make it easier to reproduce on my machines.